 Do you need help with a candida overgrowth?
 You’re not alone.
 Candida albicans is a yeast, a type of fungus that lives in everyone’s body.
-Our intestines always have both good and bad bacteria at all times and when these are in balance our gut is happy.
-Gut health is extremely important since the gut is where our body absorbs nutrients and minerals from the food we eat.
+Our intestines have both good and bad bacteria at all times, and when these are in balance our gut is happy.
+And keeping our gut happy and healthy is important since it’s where our body absorbs nutrients and minerals from the food we eat.
 If fact, Hippocrates believed that “all disease begins in the gut.”
-When the balance of our gut bacteria is off, meaning that the bad has overtaken the good, health problems occur.
+But when the balance of our gut bacteria is off, meaning that the bad has overtaken the good, health problems occur.

 Overuse of Antibiotics

-Antibiotics do just that, they kill bacteria, however, they do not discriminate.
-When taking antibiotics, both good and your bad bacteria get eliminated.
-This is why it is extremely important to always follow up with good quality probiotics after taking a round of antibiotics to restore gut balance.
-In fact, it’s a good idea to ALWAYS take Probiotics.
-I recommend Garden of Life, Raw Probiotics, But there are many good quality probiotics on the market now and you can find them in your favorite health food stores.
+Antibiotics do just that, they kill bacteria, however, they don’t discriminate.
+When taking antibiotics, all bacteria gets eliminated.
+That’s why it’s important to always follow a round of antibiotics with some good quality probiotics.
+This can help restore gut balance.
+In fact, it’s a good idea to always take Probiotics.
+I recommend Garden of Life, Raw Probiotics, but there are many good quality probiotics on the market now and you can find them in your favorite health food stores.
 Keep in mind that best quality probiotics will likely be in the refrigerated section since these are living cultures.

 A Diet high in Sugar and Processed Foods

-Candida feeds on sugar, so naturally a diet high in sugar or foods that break down as sugar (refined flours, pastas, cookies, etc.) and foods high in preservatives and chemicals all create a perfect breeding ground for Candida.
+Candida feeds on sugar, so naturally a diet high in sugar or foods that break down as sugar (refined flours, white pastas, cookies, etc.), and foods high in preservatives and chemicals all create a perfect breeding ground for Candida.

 Birth Control Pills

-Most Birth Control contains contains synthetic forms of two female hormones: estrogen and progestin (a synthetic version of progesterone).
+Most birth control pills contain synthetic forms of two female hormones: estrogen and progestin (a synthetic version of progesterone).
 These synthetic hormones disrupt your body’s natural balance of estrogen and progesterone, which can lead to yeast overgrowth.

 Overgrowth occurs when Candida attaches itself to estrogen.
 This prevents your body from using the estrogen and eventually drives your estrogen levels down.
 During this time your progesterone levels may increase.
 This is the perfect condition for CandidaÂ and bacteria to flourish, which can lead to a yeast infection.